-The question that parents and students most often ask me is, “which is better: getting a higher GPA or taking a tougher course load.”
+The question that parents and students most often ask me is, “which is better: getting a higher GPA or harder courses?”

 The humorous, accurate, but not always helpful response is: “Take the hardest course you can and get an ‘A’ in it.”

 Here’s the scoop: this is not an easy question to answer categorically.
 In truth, it all depends on the student.
 Every student should take the most challenging courses he or she can perform well in.
-Colleges are looking for students who push themselves, who are interested and excited about learning.
+Colleges seek students who push themselves.
+They want students to delve into their intellectual interests and who love to learn.
 Honors courses are an indicator of intellectual drive and curiosity.